youurayy/k8s-hyperkit/readme.md

 # examine and customize the script, e.g.:
 code hyperkit.sh

+# display short synopsis for the available commands
+./hyperkit.sh help

 # performs `brew install hyperkit qemu kubernetes-cli kubernetes-helm`.
 # (qemu is necessary for `qemu-img`)
 # you may perform these manually / selectively instead.